 Unlike the Baclayon church, Panglao does not have a pipe organ, likely because this church is a newer structure built after the golden age of Recollect-built pipe organs in Bohol in the late 18th to the early 19th centuries.

-The floor’s original colored cement tiles
+The floor’s original colored cement tilesin different sizes

 are all still in place